iam-anshul/secret-repo/docs/tutorials/deploy-private.md

               - containerPort: 80
     ```

     - Apply the file with `kubectl apply -f python-deployment.yaml` command.

-6. Create a Configmap name with a Track Config file.
-Follow 6a if repository if public
+6. Create a Configmap name with a Track Config file
-   otherwise follow 6b

-    - **(6a)** Make a file named `configmap.yaml`.
+    - Make a file named `configmap.yaml`.
 Below in the track config configmap, replace "your github repository url" with your actual repository URL.
+Change **your github personal access token** with the personal access token for your github private repository.
 Copy the final contents in your `configmap.yaml` file.
 Make sure the branch is `main`.

     ```yaml
     apiVersion: v1